top of page

-In today's modern world, the word "adaptogen" has become more and more familiar as people seek holistic paths and solutions.
+In today's world, the word "adaptogen" has become increasingly familiar as people seek holistic paths and solutions.

 As their name implies, adaptogens can adapt to the body's needs, bringing balance from varying physical, mental, and emotional stresses.

-An interesting fact about many adaptogenic plants is that they can live in stressful conditions and have their own strengths and abilities, which they impart.
-One of the premier and most well-known adaptogenic herbs in Ayurveda is Ashwagandha, which is highly drought-resistant and can thrive on arid conditions with low soil quality.
-Most plants would suffer and not survive from these conditions and stresses where ashwagandha flourishes.
+An interesting fact about many adaptogenic plants is that they can live in stressful conditions and have their strengths and abilities, which they impart.
+One of the premier and most well-known adaptogenic herbs in Ayurveda is Ashwagandha, which is highly drought-resistant and can thrive in arid conditions with low soil quality.
+Most plants would suffer and not survive these conditions and stresses where ashwagandha flourishes.

-The term adaptogen was introduced into scientific literature by Russian toxicologist Nikolay Lazarev in 1957.
-He defined them as substances (herbal pharmaceuticals) that increase the state of non-specific resistance to stresses, strengthening the functionality of the body as a whole without impacting the balance of any individual organ or bodily system and restoring overall balance.
+Russian toxicologist Nikolay Lazarev introduced the term adaptogen into scientific literature in 1957.
+He defined adaptogens as substances (herbal pharmaceuticals) that increase the state of non-specific resistance to stresses, strengthening the functionality of the body as a whole without impacting the balance of any individual organ or bodily system and restoring overall balance.

-By definition, an adaptogenic herb's active properties must be safe, non-toxic, and non-habit-forming, even when taken over a long time.
+An adaptogenic herb's active properties must be safe, non-toxic, and non-habit-forming, even when taken for a long time.
 However, herbs are not meant to replace the benefits of proper diet and hydration practices or to get rest and rejuvenation.

-They work at a molecular level regulating a stable balance in the hypothalamic, pituitary, and adrenal glands.
-When we face stress, the body goes through three stages; alarm, resistance, and finally exhaustion.
-For example, when we experience a stressor, let say intense exercise.
-The body first goes into the alarm stage, realizing the task/stress at hand.
-The body then kicks out adrenaline (hormone), which improves performance and increases concentration and focus.
-This is the resistant phase where we resist the stressor, which brings increased energy and clarity.
-Then as we fatigue, we enter into the exhaustion stage.
+They work at a molecular level, regulating a stable balance in the hypothalamic, pituitary, and adrenal glands.
+When we face stress, the body goes through three stages: alarm, resistance, and exhaustion.
+For example, when we experience a stressor, let's say, intense exercise.
+The body first enters the alarm stage, realizing the task/stress.
+The body then releases adrenaline (hormone), improving performance and increasing concentration and focus.
+This is the resistant phase, where we resist the stressor, which brings increased energy and clarity.
+Then, as we fatigue, we enter the exhaustion stage.
 The beauty of adaptogens is that they naturally benefit us during the resistance stage, allowing us to be effective when needed.

-Adaptogens are also referred to by some as tonics.
+Some adaptogens are also referred to as tonics.
 Although tonics have a general effect on the entire body, they are usually thought to have more specific effects on the body's particular systems.
-There are unique tonics for the circulatory system and heart, the digestive, glandular, and nervous system.
+There are unique tonics for the circulatory and heart systems as well as the digestive, glandular, and nervous systems.

-Below is a list of some common adaptogenic herbs/teas you can readily find on the internet or at your health food store.
+Below is a list of some common adaptogens you can readily find:

 Ashwagandha is the premier adaptogenic herb that boosts tolerance to stressful situations.

-Eleuthero is a stimulant, improves the nervous system, lowers fatigue, and harmonizes.
+Eleuthero is a stimulant that improves the nervous system lowers fatigue and harmonizes.

-Turmeric prevents aging, improves circulation, reduces inflammation, benefits the liver, and bowels.
+Turmeric prevents aging, improves circulation, reduces inflammation, and benefits the liver.

-Amalaki is a super antioxidant, improves clarity, slows aging, increase and promote immune function.
+Amalaki is a super antioxidant, enhances clarity, slows aging, and promotes immune function.

-Brahmi/Gotu Kola improves concentration, intelligence, memory and nourishes the nervous system.
+Brahmi/Gotu Kola improves concentration, intelligence, memory, and the nervous system.

-Shatavari is an adaptogenic and rejuvenative, benefiting lungs, stomach, kidneys, and reproduction.
+Shatavari is a rejuvenative that benefits the lungs, stomach, kidneys, and reproduction.

 Chyawanprash is an adaptogenic and rejuvenative jam that is energizing and boosts immunity.